charlieax/arachnid-robotics/README.md

 - Infinite board Upwards and to the right, finite left and down
 - If the robot is due to go backwards but won't due to the edge, it doesn't turn around at all

+# Part Three Assumptions

+- If the robot runs out of fuel and wants to do another boost, it just stops
+- If the robot tries to boost for more than 5 spaces, it overheats and stops

+# General Thougths

+- Simple version control to keep each part very separate and guarantee compatibility with Mk1 and Mk2